squidfunk/mkdocs-material/docs/extensions/metadata.md

 # Metadata

-The [Metadata][1] extension makes it possible to add metadata to a document which gives more control over the theme in a page-specific context.
+[Metadata][1] is an extension included in the standard Markdown library that makes it possible to control certain properties in a page-specific context, e.g. the page title or description.

   [1]: https://python-markdown.github.io/extensions/meta_data/